2015 – 2016 Global Change Fellow

 Where are they now?

-Georgina is now a Postdoctoral Research Associate at the Center for Geospatial Analytics at North Carolina State University.
+Georgina is a Research Associate in the Center for Geospatial Analytics at North Carolina State University.

 Statement of Purpose: